DanielDanielsson/eslint-config-danieldanielsson/README.md

-# The eslint of truth and justice by Daniel Danielsson
+# The eslint of truth and justice.